Eco-Friendly Grass Alternatives For A Low Maintenance Lawn

 Choose a ground cover native to your area.
 In Maryland, that includes the moss phlox, which sprouts pink or white flowers in spring.
 It does well in full sun and on slopes or in rock gardens.
 White ginger is also a good choice, according to the University of Maryland Extension.

-You can opt for a landscape design with ornamental grasses, which require less water, or bottlebrush grass for areas of part shade.
+You can opt for a landscape design with ornamental grasses, which require less water, or bottlebrush grass for areas of part shade in your landscape.
 You could also use edible landscaping with raised bed gardens or in-ground gardens.

 Pappas adds that Georgia blue Veronica is a low-growing and durable ground cover with little maintenance.
 “It’s beautiful with pretty blue flowers in the spring,” she says.